Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Yeah.

-And pretty funny as well that there would be like one portrait and that's it.
+funny as well that there would be like one portrait and that's in.
+Yeah.
+Whereas now, if you had to

-And you're going to hate it all the way through.
+and you're going to hate it all the way through.

 What is she doing?

-Oh God, so many selfies.
+So many selfies.

-There's no absolute likeness of Robert Hooke,
+There's no absolute likeness of Robert Hook,

 but it is of a scientist.

-Now where that gets a bit tricksy is that because Marybill's
+Now, where that gets a bit tricksy,

-he's working like a chemist and an alchemist.
+and he's literally, he's working like a chemist and an alchemist.

 And when they moved to London in the 1870s,